 The University also offers degrees in Social Work.
 Information about UT's School of Social work can be obtained at (512) 471-5457 or http://www.utexas.edu/ssw/.

-A. Behavioral Neuroscience, Clinical Psychology, Cognitive Neuroscience, Developmental Psychology, Individual Differences & Evolutionary Psychology, Social & Personality, and Perceptual Systems
+A. Behavioral Neuroscience, Clinical Psychology, Cognitive Neuroscience, Cognitive Science, Developmental Psychology, Individual Differences & Evolutionary Psychology, Social & Personality, and Perception, Brain and Behavior

 A. The Department enrolls about 20 students each year from a total of around 600 applicants.
 The enrollment figure reflects the limits of the Department's academic and physical resources in providing high quality graduate training to its students and its resources for the support of its graduate students.
 Almost all of our recent graduates have obtained appropriate positions upon obtaining their PhDs in academic, industrial, or public settings.

 Of the 600 or so applications received each year, roughly half are to the Clinical Program.
 Clinical typically accepts 5 students per year.
 The other areas combined accept approximately 15 new students per year.

 A. Since student interest in psychology remains high, admission into our program is extremely competitive, particularly in very popular areas such as Clinical.
 Applicants should have research interests congruent with those of our faculty, a commitment to research, and an aptitude for research.
 The average GPA of admitted students is approximately 3.75 (out of 4.0) in junior-senior level courses.
 The Psychology Department recognizes that non-traditional students or educationally disadvantaged students may not demonstrate their potential for success through traditional criteria.
 Therefore, we review applications from students who we think may have the ability to excel in graduate study but whose GPAs and GRE scores may not accurately reflect their academic potential, motivation, or their relevant research experience.
 In considering applications, the faculty examines all sources of information.
 We seek evidence that the student's particular background, interests, and goals are compatible with those of the area to which he or she is applying and evidence that the student's presence will enhance our doctoral training programs.
 Thus, high test scores and grades do not guarantee acceptance, and students whose lower scores are offset by other exceptional qualifications may be admitted.